Generic Name: Nevirapine Tablets (ne VIR a peen)

 - Change in body fat.

-- This medicine may help the immune system work.
-If you have an infection that you did not know you had, it may show up when you take Viramune.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start this medicine.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
+If you have an infection that you did not know you had, it may show up when you take Viramune (nevirapine tablets).
+Tell your doctor right away if you have any new signs after you start Viramune (nevirapine tablets), even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Viramune?